demithehomie/demithehomie/README.md

 - 👋 Hi, I’m @demithehomie
-- 👀 I’m interested in React, React Native, Node.js, HTML, CSS, JS ... and Python, of course.
+- 👀 I’m interested in Javascript, Typescript, React, React Native, Node.js, HTML, CSS ... and Python, of course.
-- 🌱 I’m currently learning Python, Node.js and Typescript
+- 🌱 I’m currently learning Python, Node.js and
 - 💞️ I’m looking to collaborate on React.js, React Native, HTML, CSS, JS
-- 📫 How to reach me .. just send me a message
+- 📫 How to reach me .. just send me a message or email me on engdemeferreira@gmail.com

 <!---
 demithehomie/demithehomie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.